OpenEvalProject/evals/manuscripts/elife-78188/v1/manuscript.md

 ![Figure 12.](https://cdn.elifesciences.org/articles/78188/elife-78188-fig12-v1.jpg)

-**Figure 12.:** tll somatic transcription is notably decreased in the embryonic posterior upon zld knockdown.Single molecule fluorescence in situ hybridization (smFISH) was performed using probes specific for tll (green) and gcl (magenta) on 0- to 4-hr-old egfpi (A/B) and mzldi (C/D) embryos to assess the status of somatic transcription at the anterior and posterior poles.
-Maximum intensity projections of anterior (1mA–A”,C–C”) and posterior (B–B”,D–D”) poles of representative late syncytial blastoderm (nuclear cycle [NC]13) embryos are shown with tll RNA visualized in green, gcl RNA in magenta, and Hoescht DNA dye in blue.
+**Figure 12.:** Single molecule fluorescence in situ hybridization (smFISH) was performed using probes specific for tll (green) and gcl (magenta) on 0- to 4-hr-old egfpim (A/B) and zldi1m (C/D) embryos to assess the status of somatic transcription at the anterior and posterior poles.
+Maximum intensity projections of anterior (A–A”,C–C”) and posterior (B–B”,D–D”) poles of representative late syncytial blastoderm (nuclear cycle [NC]13) embryos are shown with tll RNA visualized in green, gcl RNA in magenta, and Hoescht DNA dye in blue.
 Scale bar represents 10 µm.
-While tll transcription is comparable between anterior (A’ and A”) and posterior (B’ and B”) termini of egfpi embryos, transcript levels are reduced in mzldi embryos, to a greater extent at the posterior pole (1mD’ and D”) as compared to the anterior (C’ and C”) tll is not expressed in primordial germ cells (PGCs) (arrowhead).
+While tll transcription is comparable between anterior (A’ and A”) and posterior (B’ and B”) termini of egfpim embryos, transcript levels are reduced in zldi1m embryos, to a greater extent at the posterior pole (D’ and D”) as compared to the anterior (C’ and C”) tll is not expressed in primordial germ cells (PGCs) (arrowhead).

 Next, we investigated transcription of dpp, another direct target of Zld (Liang et al., 2008; Nien et al., 2011) and a key signaling ligand of the BMP family (Deignan et al., 2016; Matsuda et al., 2016; O’Connor et al., 2006).
 Using exonic probes, we visualized zygotic transcription of dpp which is activated by NC10 concomitantly with pole bud formation and PGC cellularization.
 Subsequently, as global transcription is upregulated during NC12-14 and the dorsal-ventral axis of the embryo is established, the levels of dpp transcripts are substantially increased on the dorsal half of the embryo including both the poles (Chang et al., 2001; Stathopoulos et al., 2002).
 As shown for efgpim in Figure 13, the expression domain at the posterior terminus of the embryo encompasses the pole cells.
 Confirming that dpp is a target for zld, in 10/13 zldi1m knockdown embryos, dpp expression in the dorsal half of the embryo is reduced as compared to 0/11 efgpim control embryos (p<0.001 by Fisher’s exact test; compare Figure 13, panels A’ and B’). dpp expression at the anterior terminus is also reduced compared to the egfpim control embryos.
 Importantly, as was observed for tll, the reduction in the transcript levels is typically more pronounced in the posterior soma in the regions of the embryo where mislocalized pgc mRNA can be detected (Figure 14).
 We quantified the number of nuclei expressing dpp versus the total number of nuclei in the anterior and posterior halves of zldi1m embryos (see Materials and methods for details of quantification).
 In the anterior 77/119; 64% of the nuclei expressed dpp while in the posterior only 38/129; 29% of the nuclei expressed dpp (p<0.001 by Fisher’s exact test).

 ![Figure 13.](https://cdn.elifesciences.org/articles/78188/elife-78188-fig13-v1.jpg)

-**Figure 13.:** decapentaplegic (dpp) decreases in zld-compromised embryos.Single molecule fluorescence in situ hybridization (smFISH) was performed using probes specific for dpp (A’ and B’) and polar granule component (pgc) (A” and B”) on 0- to 4-hr-old embryos to assess the status of somatic transcription at the posterior pole. egfpi embryos (mA–A”) express dpp dorsally (red, B, asterisk), but these expression levels are compromised in zldi embryos (B–B”,B’, arrowhead), particularly those displaying more severe germ plasm spread as shown by 1mpgc (green, marked with an arrowhead in panel B”).
+**Figure 13.:** Single molecule fluorescence in situ hybridization (smFISH) was performed using probes specific for dpp (A’ and B’) and polar granule component (pgc) (A” and B”) on 0- to 4-hr-old embryos to assess the status of somatic transcription at the posterior pole. egfpim embryos (A–A”) express dpp dorsally (red, B, asterisk), but these expression levels are compromised in zldi1m embryos (B–B”,B’, arrowhead), particularly those displaying more severe germ plasm spread as shown by pgc (green, marked with an arrowhead in panel B”).
 Scale bar represents 10 µm.
 Images shown are maximum intensity projections through embryos at nuclear cycle (NC)13 (late syncytial blastoderm) to capture total germ plasm localization and dpp expression throughout relevant focal planes (in Z).

 ![Figure 14.](https://cdn.elifesciences.org/articles/78188/elife-78188-fig14-v1.jpg)

-**Figure 14.:** decapentaplegic (dpp) transcripts in the posterior half.Single molecule fluorescence in situ hybridization (smFISH) was performed using probes specific for dpp (red, A–A” and B–B”) and polar granule component (pgc) (green, A and B) on 0- to 4-hr-old zldi embryos to assess the status of somatic transcription at the anterior and posterior poles.
-While 1mzldi embryos express 1mdpp (red) at the anterior (A–A”), these expression levels are compromised in the posterior half (B–B”) as seen by comparison between A’ (anterior half, arrowhead) and B’ (posterior half, arrowhead).
+**Figure 14.:** Single molecule fluorescence in situ hybridization (smFISH) was performed using probes specific for dpp (red, A–A” and B–B”) and polar granule component (pgc) (green, A and B) on 0- to 4-hr-old zldi1m embryos to assess the status of somatic transcription at the anterior and posterior poles.
+While zldi1m embryos express dpp (red) at the anterior (A–A”), these expression levels are compromised in the posterior half (B–B”) as seen by comparison between A’ (anterior half, arrowhead) and B’ (posterior half, arrowhead).
 A” (anterior) and B” (posterior) show magnified versions.
 (Note the difference in signal intensities between nuclei marked with a single asterisk in panel A” with a double asterisk in B”, respectively.)
 Scale bar represents 10 µm.
 Images shown are maximum intensity projections through an embryo at nuclear cycle (NC)13 (late syncytial blastoderm) to capture total germ plasm localization and dpp expression throughout relevant focal planes (in Z).

 ## Discussion